AdityaBahuguna2002/azure-vm-deployment/README.md

 ```

-# In MySQL prompt, run these commands after enter:
+# In MySQL prompt, run these commands after entering:
 ```sql
 -- Create database
 CREATE DATABASE IF NOT EXISTS your_db;